codersforcauses/repair-lab/README.md

 ## Testing

 This uses the second db on port `5433`.
+Make sure you've started the Docker containers.

 ```sh
 npm run test